ZupIT/beagle-docs/content/en/android/customization/rootview.md

 The RootView interface holds the reference of an activity or fragment.
 Through the interface methods, you have a reference to context, life cycle, ViewModelStore and parent view Id.

-RootView is available as an attribute in the ViewConvertable and Action interfaces.
+RootView is available as an attribute in the ViewConvertable and Action interfaces:

 ```kotlin
 interface RootView {